bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-customize.md

 ### Starting up using `docker compose`

-This is the recommended way of running Green Light with a docker image.
+This is the recommended way of running Greenlight with a docker image.
 Start by [installing docker compose](https://docs.docker.com/compose/install/) if you haven’t installed it yet.

 You can verify if you have docker compose installed by running: